Feature Film Public Performance Rights FAQ

 The licenses are with the two leading Canadian PPR licensing agencies, Audio Cine Films (ACF) and Criterion Pictures.
 Each agency represents a number of studios, and their license is a "blanket license" covering all or almost all films produced by the studio.
 Between them the two agencies cover almost all of the major US and Canadian studios and production companies, and many independent producers and foreign films.

 - ^ What types of uses are covered at my university/college?

 At not-for-profit institutions, the showing of films in the classroom no longer requires obtaining a PPR licence.
 The basic Educational PPR licence is now only for for-profit institutions.

 As of October 2011 we are also offering Entertainment Rights licenses from both ACF and Criterion.
 If your institution has opted into the Entertainment license, it gives your users broader use rights for covered films, including student clubs doing movie nights.
 See question #5 for details.

 - ^ A student group on campus would like to do a "movie night" and show a film.
-Are they covered by this license?
+Are they covered by the Education license?

 - ^ My institution has opted into the Entertainment Use Rights licenses.
 What additional uses can be made?

 The Entertainment Use license allows broader use rights outside the ordinary classroom context: